-All of the modules have an open book/open note, multiple-choice, true and false, matching format online Exam.
-The seventh and last module will be material that you study for the online Final that is Weather Thunderstorms and Tornadoes - Hurricanes and Nor'easters.
-There is no comprehensive Final.
+All of the modules have an open book/open note, multiple-choice, true and false, and matching format.
+The seventh module is the last one to submit - and so there is no final exam as such.
+Total possible points 300.